Back to research groups

 The goal of the group is to understand how the noncoding parts of the genome drive cell fate decisions in development, by imaging the key molecular players mediating these decisions in their endogenous context in real time.
 This goal is underpinned by constantly developing new ground-breaking imaging and labelling technologies that empower us to visualize these processes in ways that have never been done before.
 These efforts will provide deep mechanistic insights into how regulatory DNA sequence encodes biological form and function, which will pave the way for us to understand how mutations in noncoding regions of the human genome cause disease.

 Bothma JP, Norstad MR, Alamos S and Garcia HG

 Bothma JP,* Garcia HG,* [...]
 Gregor T and Levine M

 Bothma JP, De Boor J, [...]
 Schwenn PD and Meredith P

 Jacques Bothma started his scientific career in Australia, where he obtained a Bachelor of Science degree in Physics from the University of Queensland.
 He then decided to switch to Biology and pursued his PhD in Biophysics at the University of California, Berkeley, with Mike Levine.
 Here he uncovered genetic mechanisms for the robust and coordinated deployment of gene expression in development.
 He then stayed at Berkeley for his postdoc where he pioneered new quantitative live imaging approaches to visualize transcription and gene regulatory networks in embryos in the lab of Hernan Garcia.
-He will start as a group leader at the Hubrecht Institute in November 2019, where he will study how noncoding parts of the genome control gene expression in development and disease using cutting edge live imaging techniques and quantitative approaches.
+He started his group at the Hubrecht Institute at the end of 2019 where he now studies how noncoding parts of the genome control gene expression in development and disease using cutting edge live imaging techniques and quantitative approaches.